 - Dampen a dish sponge with isopropyl alcohol to soften the old coating.

-- Gently scrub with the abrasive side of the sponge, ensuring you don’t damage the fabric.
+- Gently scrub with the abrasive side of the sponge, making sure not to damage the fabric.

-- Thoroughly clean off all remnants, as even small flakes can hinder adhesion.
+- Clean off all remnants thoroughly, as even small flakes can hinder adhesion.

 Applying New Sealant

-When applying the sealant, use a thin, consistent coat, focusing on seams for even coverage.
-Employ application techniques like using a brush or applicator for precision.
-Wipe off any excess sealant immediately with a clean rag to avoid uneven surfaces and clumping.
+Apply a thin, consistent coat and focus on the seams.
+Use a brush or applicator for better control.
+Wipe off any excess with a clean rag right away to prevent clumping.

 Final Steps and Maintenance

-- Drying Time: Allow the rainfly to dry for at least 24 hours.
-This guarantees proper adhesion of the waterproof coating.
+- Drying Time: Let the rainfly dry for at least 24 hours.
+This gives the waterproof coating time to set properly.

-- Dusting: Lightly dust the rainfly with baby powder to reduce tackiness before storing, preventing it from sticking to itself or other materials.
+- Dusting: Lightly dust the rainfly with baby powder before storing to reduce tackiness and keep it from sticking to itself.

 Choosing the Right Sealant